-Turning 30 marks the start of a new chapter in life and it can bring a shift in the way you approach your finances.
+Turning 30 can bring a shift in the way you approach your finances.
 Investing in your 30s can look very different from the way you invest in your 20s or 40s, based on your goals, strategies, and needs.

 At this stage in life you may be working on paying off the last of your student loan debt while focusing more on saving.
 Your financial priorities may revolve around buying a home and starting a family.
-At the same time, you may be hoping to add (or increase the amount that you’re) investing for retirement into the mix as you approach your peak earning years.
+At the same time, you may be hoping to add investing for retirement into the mix (or increase the amount you’re already investing) as you approach your peak earning years.

 Finding ways to make these goals and needs fit together is what financial planning in your 30s is all about.
 Knowing how to invest your money as a 30-something can help you start building wealth for the decades still to come.

 5 Tips for Investing in Your 30s